kelly-championfx/academy/_posts/daily-report/en/2017-05-11-Pound-Remains-Strong-Ahead-of-MPC.md

 At 12.30, we get US PPI and unemployment claims.

-### Trade Idea

-The NZD/USD's downtrend has mirrored the AUD/USD, though has gone somewhat under the radar.

-There could be further downside from here, especially as the commodity retreat continues.

 <p><img src="{{ "/assets/images/daily-report/11-may-17.png" | relative_url }}" alt="{{ page.title }}" title="{{ page.title }}"></p>